 Many areas in the Baltic Sea Region, in particular its rural parts, are characterised by demographic changes, which cause particular challenges in terms of transport accessibility for various segments of the population.
 The situation is exacerbated by financial constraints of the public sector due to austerity measures, which limit the possibilities for subsidised forms of transport.
 This is not only problematic for the cohesion of the European Union but also for the social cohesion of local communities.
-The MAMBA project pursues to thoroughly analyse and describe these context conditions in a comprehensive manner and to identify, develop, trial and evaluate specific types of innovative solutions to such challenges.
-MAMBA is particularly interested in flexible, citizen supported (i.e. less state dependent), yet ecologically, socially and financially sustainable measures which are tailored to every specific national, regional, local, even cultural, topographic etc. context.
+The MAMBA project analysed and described these context conditions in a comprehensive manner and identified, developed, trialed and evaluated specific types of innovative solutions to such challenges.
+MAMBA was particularly interested in flexible, citizen supported (i.e. less state dependent), yet ecologically, socially and financially sustainable measures which are tailored to the specific national, regional, local, even cultural and topographic context.

-Rupprecht Consult is not a formal member of the MAMBA consortium but supports the project with the development of two key outputs, the “Rural Mobility Compendium” and the “Manual for self-organised Mobility”.
+We are not a formal member of the MAMBA consortium but supported the project as subcontractor with the development of two key outputs (see above).
 Both documents are intended as hands-on guidance material for various kinds of practitioners who wish to ensure an inclusive mobility system in rural areas.
-The empirical basis of these results consists of case studies conducted by other MAMBA partners, of the results of MAMBA’s pilot activities and of the research results of the INCLUSION project, primarily the Rupprecht-led 50+ case studies on inclusive mobility solutions.
+The empirical basis of these results consists of case studies conducted by other MAMBA partners, of the results of MAMBA’s pilot activities and of the research results of the INCLUSION project, primarily the 50+ case studies on inclusive mobility solutions that we led.